-For the financial year ended 30 June 2021, the Directors have assessed and determined that no further write off or impairment is required.

-The auditor's procedures included:

-- obtaining a copy of the Directors' assessment of the carrying value of capitalised Exploration Expenditure and reviewing and challenging assertions made by the Directors. - discussing with Directors the existence of any potential impairment indicators, including if: - the period for which the entity has the right to explore in the specific area has expired during the period or will expire in the near future, and is not expected to be renewed; - ii. substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned; - exploration for and evaluation of mineral resources in the specific area have not led to the discovery of commercially viable quantities of mineral resources and the entity has decided to discontinue such activities in the specific area; - iv. sufficient data exist to indicate that, although a development in the specific area is likely to proceed, the carrying amount of the exploration and evaluation asset is unlikely to be recovered in full from successful development or by sale; - v. significant changes with an adverse effect on the entity have taken place during the period, or will take place in the near future, in the technological, market, economic or legal environment in which the entity operates or in the market to which an asset is dedicated; - vi. the carrying amount of the net assets of the entity is more than its market capitalisation; and - vii. evidence is available of obsolescence or physical damage of an asset.
+Key audi it matter How our audit addressed the key audit matter Capita Expen Refer ng value of alised Exploration aditure to Note 11 02,780) Expen costs i relation tenem For th ended the Di assess detern furthe alised Exploration incurred in on to the various nents. e financial year d 30 June 2022, rectors have sed and mined that no er write off or rment is required.
+The auditor's procedures included: obtaining a copy of the Directors' assessment of the carrying value of capitalised Exploration Expenditure and reviewing and challenging assertions made by the Directors. discussing with Directors the existence of any potential impairment indicators, including if: the period for which the entity has the right to explore in the specific area has expired during the period or will expire in the near future, and is not expected to be renewed; substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned; exploration for and evaluation of mineral resources in the specific area; sufficient data exist to indicate that, although a development in the specific area; sufficient data exist to indicate that, although a development in the specific area is likely to proceed, the carrying amount of the exploration and evaluation asset is unlikely to be recovered in full from successful development or by sale; significant changes with an adverse effect on the entity have taken place during the period, or will take place in the near future, in the technological, market, economic or legal environment in which the entity operates or in the market to which an asset is dedicated; the carrying amount of the net assets of the entity is more than its market capitalisation; and